Use of artificial intelligence in assignment writing

 - AI can explain concepts and create summaries.

-- AI can initiate writing processes and provide ideas about topics.
+- AI can initiate writing processes and provide ideas on topics.

 - AI can improve text.

-It is important that you are critically reflective of your instructions and the answers you receive from your chat robot.
-Read more about critical reflection regarding AI on our resource pages.
+It is important that you are critically reflective of your instructions and of the answers you receive from your chatbot.
+Read more about critical reflection on AI on our resource pages.

-In assignments where you are asked to account for your use of AI, you can do so in this way.
-In kildekompasset, it is recommended according to APA7 style that you describe in the text how you have used AI, and possibly include what you wrote in and what you got out of the tool in the submission.
-Such descriptions can, for example, be included in the method chapter or in relevant sections.
-In the reference list, specify which type of artificial intelligence or tool you have used, including necessary information about the AI model, developer or supplier, and version number.
-If you are unsure how to do it, contact the subject coordinator.
+Generative AI is not a source, but if the thesis allows for the use of generative AI, you can account for your use of AI in this way.
+In the source compass, it is recommended, in accordance with APA7 style, that you describe in the text how you have used AI, and possibly include what you entered and what you got out of the tool in the submission.
+Such descriptions may, for example, be included in the methodology chapter or in relevant sections.
+In the reference list, specify the type of AI or tool you used, including required information about the AI model, developer or vendor door, and version number.
+If you are unsure how to do this, contact the course coordinator.

-A reference to GPT UiO that builds on the APA7 reference style can look like this:
+A reference to GPT UiO that is based on the reference style APA7 might look like this:

-In this assignment, I have used the language model GPT-3.5 Turbo (OpenAI, 2020) through GPT UiO (University of Oslo, 2023) to generate ideas and arguments for my text.
-I have used GPT UiO to suggest topics, issues and research questions for the assignment, and to find or formulate supporting or contradictory arguments for these.
+In this thesis, I have used the language model GPT-4 Omni (OpenAI, 2024) through GPT UiO to generate ideas and arguments for my text.
+I have used GPT UiO to suggest themes, issues and research questions for the thesis, and to find or formulate supporting or contradictory arguments for these.

 In the reference list, the reference to GPT UiO will look like this:

-With the use of AI for language proofreading, you can, for example, ask for help to find grammatical errors and improve sentence structure.
-All suggestions should be assessed and adapted to the context of the assignment.
+With the use of AI for language proofing, you can, for example, ask for help to find grammatical errors and improve sentence structure.
+All suggestions should be considered and adapted to the context of the assignment.
 The final text and responsibility for the content always lies with you as a student.
+(Read more about the use of AI for proofreading at VID's Learning blog.)

-- If you use AI to improve text, you must check the text yourself and assess whether it has actually improved and that the content of the text has not been changed.
-As a student, you are expected to deliver an independently produced text.
+- If you use AI to improve text, you must check the text yourself and assess whether it has actually been improved and that the content of the text has not been changed.
+As a student, you are expected to submit an independently produced text.

 - Use secure AI chat to avoid sharing sensitive data or personal information.

-A reference to GPT UiO that builds on the APA7 reference style can look like this:
+A reference to GPT UiO that is based on the reference style APA7 might look like this:

-In this assignment, I have used the language model GPT-3.5 Turbo (OpenAI, 2020) through GPT UiO (University of Oslo, 2023) to identify and correct grammatical errors and improve sentence structure.
-This tool was used to ensure linguistic clarity and correctness in the text (GPT UiO, 2023).
+In this thesis, I have used the language model GPT-3.5 Turbo (OpenAI, 2020) through GPT UiO) to identify and correct grammatical errors and improve sentence structure.
+This tool was used to ensure linguistic clarity and correctness in the text.

 In the reference list, the reference to GPT UiO will look like this: